brainglobe/brainglobe.github.io/docs/source/documentation/brainrender/usage/scene.md

 You can, however, create a **custom** camera for your needs by specifying a set of **camera parameters** and pass that (as a dictionary) to `scene.render`.
-To get the parameters you need, the simplest thing is to render your scene with any camera, move the scene to get the point of view you need and press `c` on your keyboard.
+To get the parameters you need, the simplest thing is to render your scene with any camera, move the scene to get the point of view you need and press `shift-C` on your keyboard.
 This will print out the current camera parameters.
 You can then close your scene and copy-paste the camera parameters in your code.
 The next time you render your scene it will use your parameters.